Galazzo-Brothers/Carlton.Base/src/Flux/README.md

 ## Feedback and Contributions

-We welcome feedback, suggestions, and contributions from the community to improve the `Carlton.Core.Layouts library`.
+We welcome feedback, suggestions, and contributions from the community to improve the `Carlton.Core.Flux` library.
 If you encounter any issues, have ideas for enhancemet